 - RAP is responsible for providing shelters during emergencies, creating additional and unpredictable workloads for staff.
 As extreme events increase in intensity and frequency, this will be a growing role for RAP within the city.

-- Over the long term, during economic downturns, RAP staff positions are eliminated more quickly and in larger numbers than they are recovered.
-Vacant full-time positions continue to be eliminated in budgets year-over-year.
+- Over the long term, during economic downturns, RAP staff positions have been eliminated more quickly and in larger numbers than they are recovered.
+Vacant full-time positions continue to be eliminated in budgets year over year.
 Between FY 2024 and FY 2025, 207 vacant full-time positions were eliminated or discontinued, further straining RAP’s operating needs.

 Sources